Seladelpar

 What is seladelpar?

-Seladelpar is used to treat primary biliary cholangitis (PBC) in adults.
-It is a once-daily capsule that can be taken with ursodeoxycholic acid (UDCA) or used alone in those unable to tolerate UDCA.
+Seladelpar is used to treat primary biliary cholangitis (PBC) in adults in combination with ursodeoxycholic acid (UDCA) in adults who have not responded well to UDCA, or used alone in patients unable to tolerate UDCA.
+It is an oral capsule taken once a day.

 Side effects